yugabyte/yugabyte-db/docs/content/preview/secure/audit-logging/audit-logging-ycql.md

   </tr>
 </table>

-All the flags above are `runtime` flags, so they can be set without requiring `yb-tserver` restart.
+All the preceding flags are `runtime` flags, so they can be set without requiring `yb-tserver` restart.

 ### Statements being audited